Merlis Belsher Place

 Merlis Belsher Place is an arena located at the University of Saskatchewan in Saskatoon, Saskatchewan, Canada.
-It is the current home of the Saskatchewan Huskies men's and women's ice hockey teams, as well as the Saskatoon Contacts and Saskatoon Stars of the Saskatoon Minor Hockey Association.
+It is the current home of the Saskatchewan Huskies men's and women's U Sports ice hockey teams.
+It hosts the Saskatoon Contacts and Saskatoon Stars of the Saskatoon Minor Hockey Association and the Saskatoon Mamba of the Canadian Elite Basketball League.
+The university also holds its annual convocation ceremonies at the arena.

 History

 In 2016, the University of Saskatchewan announced plans to build a new athletics facility to replace the 90 year-old Rutherford Arena.
 Originally budgeted to cost $41 million, the University sought to raise the necessary funds through its Home Ice Campaign, which sought donations and fundraising opportunities from alumni, minor hockey associations, and the City of Saskatoon.
 The arena was named in honour of Merlis Belsher, an alumnus of the University's College of Law, following a donation of $12.25 million to the Campaign.

-Construction on the facility officially began on April 28, 2017 with a ground-breaking ceremony.
-The arena was completed in time for the beginning of the 2018–19 Huskies season, with the women's team hosting the first game in the arena's history on October 5, 2018.
+Construction of the facility officially began on April 28, 2017 with a ground-breaking ceremony.
+The arena was completed in time for the beginning of the 2018–19 Huskies season, with the women's hockey team hosting the first game in the arena's history on October 5, 2018.
+That fall, the Saskatoon Minor Hockey Association also began use of the facility, with the Saskatoon Contacts and Saskatoon Stars becoming full-time tenants.
+In 2026, the Saskatoon Mamba of the Canadian Elite Basketball League (CEBL) began splitting games between SaskTel Centre, which had previously hosted all of their games, and Merlis Belsher Place.

+In 2019, the University of Saskatchewan announced that it was moving its annual convocation ceremonies to the facility, bringing them back to campus for the first time since the 1960s.

+In 2020, amid the COVID-19 pandemic, Merlis Belsher Place was converted into a potential field hospital as a contingency for a possible surge of patients in the city.
+In 2021, the arena was converted into the site of the city's mass immunization clinic.
+The arena was re-converted into a sports facility in the fall of 2021.